gnikyt/laravel-shopify/README.md

 #### Contributors

-Contibutions are always welcome!
+Contributions are always welcome!
 Contibutors are updated each release, pulled from Github.
 See `CONTRIBUTORS.txt`.

 If you're looking to become a contributor, please see `CONTRIBUTING.md`.

 #### Maintainers

-Maintainers are users who manage the repository itself, wheather its managing the issues, assisting in releases, or helping with pull requests.
+Maintainers are users who manage the repository itself, whether it's managing the issues, assisting in releases, or helping with pull requests.

 Currently this repository is maintained by: